chiefonboarding/ChiefOnboarding/docs/Deployment.md

 ### Object storage (up/downloading files)
 You can use AWS S3 for this, but you are also free to use any other provider who provides the same API.
 For example: Wasabi, Vultr, Digital Ocean, or Fuga cloud.

+The instructions below will set everything up by using client/secret token.
+You can also use a profile/role if you prefer.
+Under the hood, ChiefOnboarding uses `boto3`, which means that it will search for credentials by itself as well.
+Please see the documentation for those boto3 environment variables here: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html

+Note that you might still need to set some of the environment variables below (such as the bucket).

 Here is a step-by-step for AWS:

 1. Go to [https://s3.console.aws.amazon.com/s3/home](https://s3.console.aws.amazon.com/s3/home) and click on 'Create bucket'.